 We changed up the look of the standard closure with an eyelet-threaded drawstring.
 It looks super stylish but is actually super easy.
 The Dritz eyelets we used come in assorted colors, which is a fun way to up the embellishment factor.

-We include a detailed eyelet placement guide below so you can perfectly place all 16 eyelets to create the best gathered top.
+We include a detailed eyelet placement instructions below along with a helpful drawing so you can perfectly place all 16 eyelets to create the best gathered top.